 Gravity Screw: Exploited by the Imperials who run Lusankya, which to its inmates seems to be a penal mining outpost, but in fact they are in an area with artificial gravity and are standing on the ceiling.
 Thus, if they try to escape, they will try to go 'up' to the surface, which is actually deeper into the facility.

 Her Boyfriend's Jacket: The first indication of a relationship starting between Corran and Mirax is her walking into the fighter bay wearing his flight jacket.
-She even pulls it closer around her when she notices one of the female pilots glaring at her.
+She even pulls it closer around her when she notices one of the female pilots (who was also attracted to Corran) glaring at her.

 Humongous Mecha: Part of the Rogues' Crazy Awesome plan for disabling the Coruscant shield network involves hijacking a giant construction robot and rampaging around a section of the city.